-Note: This article is specifically about setting up Circle on a supported NETGEAR router.
-For setting up the standard Circle device (our little white box), check out our setup article here!
+NOTE: This article is specifically about setting up Circle on a supported NETGEAR router.
+For setting up our legacy Circle Home device (our little white box), check out our setup article here!
 The latest Circle Parental Control software is not embedded on any NETGEAR routers currently.
 Learn about Circle and Circle Home Plus at meetcircle.com

 Getting started with Circle

 Before you begin getting Circle on NETGEAR, make sure that you have the following items ready to go: